Skip to content Skip to footer navigation

 Last updated: 31 March 2025

-With a jam-packed season of winter sports on the horizon you may be in search of a screen that's going to deliver all the live action in its full vibrant glory.
+With a jam-packed season of summer sports on the horizon you may be in search of a screen that's going to deliver all the live action in its full, vibrant glory.
 But how do you separate the winners from the losers?

 When it comes to how well TVs perform in particular for watching sport, CHOICE experts have found there are some star players you can rely on, as well as others you probably want to leave on the bench.